ConstructionPlacements

 14. Aurecon Group (Australia) – Engineering Consultant for Mega-Data Centers

-Aurecon is a leading engineering consulting firm with 60+ data center projects completed in APAC, making it a go-to designer for complex builds.
+Aurecon is a leading engineering consulting firm with 60+ data center projects completed in APAC, making it a go-to designer and engineer for complex, high-value builds across the region.

-Notable Projects: The company provided engineering services for the largest carrier-neutral data center in Hong Kong (Global Switch HK) and designed Singapore’s first large-scale project using prefabricated modular MEP techniques.
+Notable Projects: Aurecon provided engineering services for the largest carrier-neutral data center in Hong Kong (Global Switch HK) and designed Singapore’s first large-scale project using prefabricated modular MEP techniques at Global Switch Singapore Woodlands.

-Expansion: The firm acquired CHT International in 2024 to expand its engineering capabilities in Malaysia and Asia.
+Expansion: The firm acquired CHT International in 2024 to expand its engineering capabilities in Malaysia, directly addressing surging demand from hyperscale clients across Southeast Asia.

 15. Turner Construction (USA) – Global General Contractor with APAC Footprint

-Turner Construction manages 1,500 projects yearly worldwide, bringing proven construction management processes to data center builds in new markets.
+Turner Construction manages approximately 1,500 projects annually worldwide, bringing proven construction management processes, digital tools, and AI-assisted scheduling to data center builds in new and emerging markets across APAC.

 Specialized Technology Contractors